openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

 https://blueprints.launchpad.net/openstack-manuals/+spec/move-driver-docs

-The Configuration Reference includes documentation for various drivers.
+The Configuration Reference and Cloud Admin Guide include documentation for various drivers.
 This spec clarifies the expectations and handling of such documentation.

 The shared goals for driver documentation includes: